karayabin/universe-snapshot/universe/Ling/Light_ChloroformExtension/personal/mydoc/pages/conception-notes.md

 Light_ChloroformExtension conception notes
 ==============
-2019-11-14
+2019-11-14 -> 2020-09-25

 The idea of this plugin is to bring extra chloroform fields to the dev fingertips.
-The particularity of those fields is that they are use the light framework more or less.
+The particularity of those fields is that they use part of the light framework.

-Note: if I could go back in time, I would probably have incorporated the [Light_AjaxFileUploadManager](https://github.com/lingtalfi/Light_AjaxFileUploadManager) plugin as a light chloroform extension, because it fits the description.
-But hey, that's too late.
+Note: if I could go back in time, I would probably have incorporated the [Light_AjaxFileUploadManager](https://github.com/lingtalfi/Light_AjaxFileUploadManager) plugin as a light chloroform extension, because it fits the description, but hey that's too late.

 Below is the description of the fields that you can find in this planet.

+Each Field class can be used as a standalone class (i.e. that you instantiate manually), or you can use a **configuration item** to configure it from a [babyYaml](https://github.com/lingtalfi/BabyYaml) file.
+This is explained in each field's section.

 Note: a renderer you might be interested in is the [Chloroform_HeliumLightRenderer](https://github.com/lingtalfi/Chloroform_HeliumLightRenderer), which is perfectly capable of